renovatebot/renovate/docs/usage/configuration-options.md

 Warning: Advanced config, use at own risk.

-Enable this option to allow Renovate to connect to an [insecure docker registry](https://docs.docker.com/registry/insecure/) that is http only.
+Enable this option to allow Renovate to connect to an [insecure Docker registry](https://docs.docker.com/registry/insecure/) that is http only.
 This is insecure and is not recommended.

 Example: